Super contribution types

 Spouse contributions are classed as non-concessional contributions and the same rules apply.
 To make a contribution you need to complete the Spouse contribution advice form.

-You could also claim a tax offset on your spouse contributions of up to $540 if your spouse has a low income or no income.
+You can also claim a tax offset on your spouse contributions of up to $540 if your spouse has a low income or no income.
 Find out if you’re eligible.

 Spouse contribution splitting